Wej province

-The Wej Province (Amharic: ወጅ) was a province established in the 10th-century and located in the southwest of what is now Ethiopia.
+Wej (Amharic: ወጅ) was a province established in the 10th-century and located in the southwest of what is now Ethiopia.

 Location

 According to G. W. B Huntingford, Wej occupied an area near Lake Zway, west of Fatagar and east of Hadiya.

 Origins

 There have been arguments over the ruling family's ethnicity.
 The extinct ethnic group Maya are held by some sources to have been the original rulers, but others state that Wej campaigned against the Maya, while early Arab writers recorded that Oromos were living in the area and founded several kingdoms, Wej among them.
 According to Mohammed Hassen the inhabitants of Wej were probably the Waji Oromo a sub clan of the Arusi Barentu tribe.

 History

 Enrico Cerulli asserted the people of Wej had leaders whose lineage identified with eleventh century Muslim Queen Badit of the Makhzumi dynasty.
 Pankhurst states that Wej was an ally of Ethiopian king Yekuno Amlak and supported him in his conquest of Abyssinia.
 It is described as a tributary state ruled by Govorner Zebadar.
-A Malassay by the name of Asmaddin from Wej had assisted Emperor Sarsa Dengel at the battle of Battle of Endagabatan.
+A Malassay by the name of Asmaddin from Wej had assisted Emperor Sarsa Dengel at the Battle of Endagabatan.

 Christian missionaries were sent annually to Wej during the era of Abuna Yaqob.
 He also sent Abba Iyosyas to supervise the kingdom, as well as neighbouring Almale and Gurage.